Sai Baba of Shirdi. He was a figure regarded - and worshipped - as a saint by some Hindus and Muslims. Born ~1835, died 15 October 1918. "Sai

 Movement.
 Part

-has done a great deal of good evangelism in New Zealand.
+did a great deal of good evangelism in New Zealand.
 His web site

 is www.doveministries.com.